daleonpz/baremetallics/_posts/programming/2025-03-01-secure-boot.md

 - **Digital Signature**: A hash encrypted with a private key.
 - **Signing/Verification**: The process of signing data with a private key and verifying it with a public key.

+## Secure Boot Components

+Secure boot involves the following components:
+- **Public/Private Key Pairs**: Used to sign and verify firmware.
+- **Digital Signatures of Firmware**: Signed binary files to verify authenticity.
+- **Firmware Files**: The bootloader, OS Kernel, and Application code to be verified.

 ## Secure Boot Process

 Secure boot typically involves these stages:

-1. **Boot ROM** (Immutable, in hardware): Loads the first-stage bootloader.
+1. **Boot ROM** (in hardware): Loads the first-stage bootloader and initialize hardware components required in the next stage.
-2. **First-Stage Bootloader (FSBL)**: A simple, secure bootloader that verifies and loads the second-stage bootloader.
+2. **First-Stage Bootloader (FSBL)**: A simple, immutable, secure bootloader that verifies and loads the second-stage bootloader.
 3. **Second-Stage Bootloader**: A more complex bootloader responsible for loading the OS and handling updates.
 4. **OS Kernel**: The core of the operating system.
 5. **Application**: The final software running on the device.

 ![secure boot](/images/posts/secure_boot.png)

+### Questions you may have:

-### Why multiple bootloaders?
+- Why multiple bootloaders?
 The second-stage bootloader is complex (handling tasks like OS loading and OTA updates) and may have vulnerabilities.
 The first-stage bootloader is kept simple, secure, and immutable, ensuring a reliable anchor in the chain of trust.
+In practice, you can update also the first-stage bootloader but it's not desireable to do so.
+- I usually got only with "signed" file instead of a digital signature plus binary file.
+Why?
+It's common to embed the signature in the binary file for simplicity like in the case of U-Boot.
+However, in this example, I'll keep them separate for clarity.
+- Why don’t I see an encrypted firmware file during Secure boot?
+Firmware is encrypted while it's being sent (like during an OTA update over a secure MQTT connection) and while it's stored (like when you encrypt your hard drive).
+Also the encryption keys used for these are different from the ones used for secure boot.
+That’s because secure boot isn’t about keeping the firmware secret—it’s about making sure it hasn’t been tampered with and comes from a trusted source.

 ## Example: Secure Boot Concept